Gorilla Grodd: Fictional character biography

-In the Salvation Run mini-series, Grodd teams up with the Joker to gather their own faction of the exiled supervillains.
-He kills Monsieur Mallah and the Brain, and was knocked off a cliff by the Joker.
-He is seen alive and attempting to deliver payback to the Joker.
+In Salvation Run, Grodd teams up with the Joker to gather their own faction of exiled supervillains.
+He kills Monsieur Mallah and Brain and was knocked off a cliff by the Joker.
+Grodd is seen alive and attempting to deliver payback to the Joker.

 In Justice League of America, Grodd is shown among the members of Libra's new Secret Society and placed in the Inner Circle.
-In the Final Crisis storyline, Gorilla Grodd was among the high ranked superheroes and supervillains that were turned into Justifiers.
+In the Final Crisis storyline, Grodd was among the high ranked superheroes and supervillains that were turned into Justifiers.
 He is sent to apprehend Snapper Carr and Cheetah, but fails.